-Microsoft Surface event 2019: Surface Neo, Surface Pro X and everything else announced
+Microsoft Surface event 2019: Surface Neo, Surface Pro 7 and everything else announced

 Microsoft Surface Pro 7 is the company’s first two-in-one device which comes with a USB Type-C port.
 It comes with a number of new Office integrations for the two-in-one form factor and the Surface Pen.
 It comes with updated hardware and starts at $749 (approximately Rs 53,300).

 Microsoft Surface Pro X is the next step in two-in-ones according to the company.
 It sports a 13-inch Pixel Sense display with a resolution of 2880×1920 pixels.
 It is powered by the company’s own SQ1 processor paired with a Qualcomm GPU, which the company didn’t name.
 It comes with two USB Type-C ports, a 4K UHD camera, studio mics, fast charging support, a continuous LTE chip, an AI Engine and a removable hard drive.
 It also comes with a new pen, called Surface Slim Pen which will stay hidden and charging within the keyboard.
-It will be made available in early November.
+The Surface Pro X will be available on November 5th for $999 for the base model and goes up to $1799 for the top-end model.

 The company has also launched its new pair of truly wireless earbuds, called Microsoft Surface Earbuds.
 It is priced at $249 (approximately Rs 17,700).
 The earbuds come with a charging case which has an in-built battery with a battery life of 24 hours.
 Both the earbuds sport dual-directional mics and touch sensors for making them much easier to use.
 They also come with Office and Spotify integration.
 As of now, they support 60 languages for voice input.